CES Virtual School

 - Trina Gandal, CES Learning Resource Specialist

-CES has been offering virtual, online instruction since Monday, March 16, 2020.
-Click on a division below to see how different grades are providing outstanding teaching in this virtual setting:
+To learn about our Spring 2020 CES Virtual School, click on a division below to see how different grades provided outstanding teaching in a virtual setting:

 Ages 2 - 4